What is it?

 - Arrive 15 minutes before class and introduce yourself to the instructor.
 The instructor will help you set up your equipment, provide starting weight recommendations, and answer any questions you may have to help put you at ease.

-- It is not essential that you be up front, but stand near the center of the room and where you have a clear view of the instructor.
+- It is not essential that you be in upfront but stand near the center of the room where you have a clear view of the instructor.

 - Your instructor will coach you and include exercise options to ensure your success.